 Your duty type would depend on environmental, weight, and budgetary factors.
 Heavy duty fiberglass quad spreaders are more robust in their strength, not to mention their ice handling capability, but are a little heavier in weight and slightly more expensive.
 Choosing the Heavy Duty version is definitely the way to go for a longer lasting quad.

 Certain Spreaders offer a “base reinforcement” option.
 This is to add strength to the area of greatest stress which is at the spider (hubs).
-Selecting the “base reinforcement” option includes an extra 2 foot long piece of fiberglass for interior reinforcement of the largest tube section of the spreader.
+Selecting the “base reinforcement” option includes an extra 23 inch long piece of fiberglass for interior reinforcement of the largest tube section of the spreader.

 Select Spreaders by Lowest Frequency (Band)